Caring for the Bird with Avian Bornaviral Ganglioneuritis or Avian Ganglioneuritis (PDD) By Jeannine Miesle, M.A., M. Ed.

 - Lafeber® also offers Nutri-An Cakes for Recovery and Nutritional Support for larger birds.
 This product is available through your avian veterinarian.

 - Reintroduce normal foods gradually, one at a time, and monitor how the bird handles each food item.
 Keep track of all foods tolerated and not tolerated.

-- Remove pellets from the diet.
-The bird may or may not be able to digest them.
+- The bird may or may not be able to digest them.
 If pellets are regurgitated, drop them from the diet.
 Pellets are unnecessary in the diet of any bird.

 - If any food results in regurgitation, on a consistent basis, eliminate it until the bird improves.